W W W W World Wide Web Witness Inc. Home Page Contents Page for Volume What is New

 Gentry (op.cit. pp. 7, 135) is scarcely a novice in rock structure investigation, and for one surveying his work and statements in some detail, any thought of confusion of dikes and rhyolite with unadulterated granite in the masses of cases, appears an hypothesis of wind.
 Confusion of rhyolite with granite, however, although it might be one way in which to circumvent this element of Gentry's presentation, is not a laboratory confirmed mode of procedure for the case in hand.
 The two being different: assumptions which experiment continually confirms for the rock, cannot credibly be reversed for theoretical extravanganzas, where the case does experimentally conform to the notions in view.
 So moves science.
 The granite therefore remains rock-hard.

-For further developments of enduring significance, see
+For further and later developments of enduring significance, see

 c) The Singular Concept of Creation